MyStarInYourSky/openshift-cachet/README.md

 This no longer works due to https://github.com/tengyifei/openshift-cartridge-nginx-hhvm/issues/31 The code is here for legacy purposes only.

+## Migrating
+It is possible to migrate from the old HHVM setup to the PHP-FPM setup (new).

+ 1. Find the version of Cachet you are using.
+The version is usually indicated by a file with the version as it's name in $OPENSHIFT_DATA_DIR.
+The version should be something like "1.2.3"
+ 2. Run the following (replace the version 1.2.3 below with your version) `echo "1.2.3" > ~/.env/user_vars/CACHET_VERSION`
+ 3. Get the latest mgmutil script from https://raw.githubusercontent.com/ALinuxNinja/openshift-cachet/1.x/.openshift/data/mgmutil .
+You can download it into $OPENSHIFT_DATA_DIR/bin.
+Make it executable.
+ 4. Run mgmutil, and select backup.
+ 5. Download the backup, and go to the 1.x branch of this repo.
+ 6. Follow the instructions on the repo to restore a backup.

+I highly suggest not removing the old app until the new deployment is confirmed to be working.

 ## How to install
 To install, just click the OpenShift button above.